X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

-The malware start initializing varibales some of them are not used , the interseting part that the malware set a timer for some functions to execute every 0.1 second.
+The malware start initializing variables some of them are not used , the interesting part that the malware set a timer for some functions to execute every 0.1 second.

 These are the functions that executes periodically:
 1. Sending keylogs .
 2. Sending screenshot .
 3. Sending clipboard .
-4. Sending stolen data encrytped .
+4. Sending stolen data encrypted .
 5. Sending stolen data as plaintext .

 ## KeyLogging